-- 1. technology development tests as the earliest tests to check the technology against the specification and to get the technology parameters used in simulations of the circuitry; - 2. tests which are performed in a simulation environment with different tools for the analogue parts and for the digital parts of the TOE; - 3. regression tests which are performed for the IC Dedicated Test Software and for the IC Dedicated Support Software on emulator versions of the TOE and within a software simulation of chip in special hardware; - 4. characterisation and verification tests to release the TOE to production: - used to determine the behaviour of the chip with respect to different operating conditions and varied process parameters - special verification tests for Security Functions which were done with samples of the TOE and which include also layout tests by automatic means and optical control, in order to verify statements concerning the layout;
+- 1. technology development tests as the earliest tests to check the technology against the specification and to get the technology parameters used in simulations of the circuitry; - 2. tests which are performed in a simulation environment with different tools for the analogue parts and for the digital parts of the TOE; - 3. regression tests of the hardware within a simulation environment based on special software dedicated only for the regression tests; - regression tests which are performed for the IC Dedicated Test Software and for the IC Dedicated Support Software on emulator versions of the TOE and within a software simulation of chip in special hardware; - 5. characterisation and verification tests to release the TOE to production: - used to determine the behaviour of the chip with respect to different operating conditions and varied process parameters special verification tests for Security Functions which were done with samples of the TOE and which include also layout tests by automatic means and optical control, in order to verify statements concerning the layout;